 Join Eric Wing for an in-depth discussion in this video Using system definitions, part of AutoCAD: Creating Sprinkler and Fire-Alarm Systems.

-- In AutoCAD MEP, you have the ability to define a system.…This is important because we need…the ability to tell the difference between…the different systems we may have,…and also to stand out from the other traits.…The system definitions also controls…the physical graphics of the pipes.…This includes rise drop symbols…as well as layer visibility and the abbreviation…the pipe will be tagged with later on.…What we're gonna do here is jump into the style manager.…
+- [Instructor] In AutoCAD MEP…you have the ability to define a system.…This is important because we need the ability…to tell the difference between the different systems…we may have and also to stand out from the other trades.…The system definitions also controls…the physical graphics of the pipes.…This includes rise, drop symbols as well as layer visibility…and the abbreviation the pipe will be tagged with later on.…What we're gonna do here is jump into the style manager.…

-From there, we'll drill down the piping objects,…then to piping system definitions.…From there, we're going to create a new…system definition and set the proper graphics.…To begin with, let's jump into our system definitions file.…I want to go to the manage tab.…Then, I want to jump over to style manager, right here.…Go ahead and click on style manager.…Notice that we have a bunch of…different items we can manage.…Let's drill into piping objects.…
+From there we'll drill down the piping objects,…then to piping system definitions.…From there we're gonna create a new system definition…and set the proper graphics.…To begin with let's jump into our system definitions file.…I wanna go to the Manage tab.…Then I wanna jump over to Style Manager right here.…Go ahead and click on Style Manager.…Notice that we have a bunch…of different items we can manage.…Let's drill into Piping Objects.…

 - Externally referencing architecture

 - Creating sections

 Migrating from AutoCAD to Revitwith Paul F. Aubin2h 18m Intermediate

 AutoCAD: 3D Architectural Modeling (2014)with Scott Onstott3h 12m Intermediate

 - Mark as unwatched